Full Frame vs APS-C: What’s Best for Astrophotography? (Data)

-Most DSLR and mirrorless cameras these days have either full-frame or APS-C (Crop) sensors.
+Most DSLR and mirrorless cameras these days have either full-frame or APS-C (crop) sensors.
+But what is the difference and what is best for photographing the night sky and astronomical objects?

 However, APS-C sensor cameras do have their advantages and can be better for deep sky and planetary astrophotography.